wp-plugins/paypal-subscription-button/readme.txt

 Here you found the changes in each version.

     Version		Date      	Changes

+    1.2.1       2011-4-27   Fix: Check first if value returned from query for due users is array or not.
+                            Fix: Change add_option to update_option for dynamic version update during installation.
     1.2.0       2011-4-11   Add support for buy now button Add support for wordpress cron.
                             Fix: Disable deletion of custom tables after uninstall.